Alabama Name Change Lawyers

 The clerk’s offices can usually provide the forms for you to file, but they cannot help you fill them out properly and you would need to go to the hearing by yourself.
 Let us know if you need any help getting your name changed where you live and our name change lawyer in Alabama will be happy to help.

 In many other proceedings, like divorces, you usually have a few options as to which county you can file a case.
 However, with name changes you must file for the change at the Probate Court of your county of residence.
 The court will provide you with the correct forms to fill out if you go by there and ask and some post them online for convenience.
 It is not necessary to hire a name change attorney, but the court cannot assist you in filling out the forms.
-Therefore, if you would feel more comfortable having an attorney file your legal name change for you, then we can help.
+Therefore, if you would feel more comfortable having an Alabama name change lawyer file your legal name change for you, then we can help.

 Why change your name?
 There can be many reasons, but the most common is after a divorce.
 After a divorce is over, the wife will sometimes want to change her back to a previous or maiden name.
 During the divorce proceedings you can sometimes successfully request that the judge grant you permission to use your maiden or other previous name.
 However, if the court grants your divorce and you did not request to go back to a previous name, then you must change your name through the Probate Court.
 Other reasons for a name change can include for religious purposes or maybe you just don’t like the name that your parents gave you.
 If your requested name change is not profane or otherwise inappropriate, then the court will usually grant the request.